MarkB19988/Glossary-of-Development-Terms/README.md

 ##### 2. Waterfall Model (Sequentional)

-The Waterfall Model is an example sequential software development process, where progress flows toward the conclusion. through the phases of a project (analysis, planning, design, development, testing).
-This involves fully documenting a project in advance, including the user interface, user stories, and all the features’ variations and outcomes.
+The Waterfall Model is an example sequential software development process, where progress flows toward the end.
+The main phases that any software delopment task would go through are analysis, planning, design, development and testing.
+The waterfall model involves fully planning and documenting each of these stages in advance and sticking to this plan.
+In the waterfall model there is no room for change once the plan has been put in place.

 ##### 3. Evolutionary Model (Iterative)